Phobos-developers/Phobos/docs/User-Interface.md

 - Building previews can now be enabled when placing a building for construction.
 This can be enabled on a global basis with `[AudioVisual]->PlacementPreview.Building` and then further customized for each building with `[SOMEBUILDING]->PlacementPreview`.
 - The building placement grid *(place.shp)* translucency setting can be adjusted via `PlacementPreview.Grid.Translucent`.
-- If using the building's appropriate `Buildup` is not desired, customizations allow for you to choose the exact SHP and frame you'd prefer to show as preview instead through `PlacementPreview.Shape`, `PlacementPreview.ShapeFrame` and `PlacementPreview.Palette`
+- If using the building's appropriate `Buildup` is not desired, customizations allow for you to choose the exact SHP and frame you'd prefer to show as preview through `PlacementPreview.Shape`, `PlacementPreview.ShapeFrame` and `PlacementPreview.Palette`
   - You can specify theater-specific palettes and shapes by putting three ~ marks to the theater specific part of the filename. ~~~ is replaced with the theater’s three-letter extension.
 - `PlacementPreview.ShapeFrame=` tag defaults to building's artmd.ini `Buildup` entry's last non-shadow frame.
 If there is no 'Buildup' specified it will instead attempt to default to the building's normal first frame (animation frames and bibs are not included in this preview).